dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 }
 ```

-Use `late` for lazy initialization when a variable might not be needed,
-and initializing it is costly.
+{{ site.alert.warn }}
+  If you fail to initialize a `late` variable,
+  a runtime error occurs when the variable is used.
+{{ site.alert.end }}

 When you mark a variable as `late` but initialize it at its declaration,
-then the initializer doesn't run until the first time the variable is used.
+then the initializer runs the first time the variable is used.
+This lazy initialization is handy in a couple of cases:

+* The variable might not be needed,
+* You're initializing an instance variable,
+  and its initializer needs access to `this`.

 In the following example,
 if the `temperature` variable is never used,